The Shocking Truth: Why Florida is the Lightning Capital of the United States

 • Ditch the Metal and Water: Carrying metal trekking poles, fishing rods, or even holding an umbrella?

 • Put them down – far away.
-Metal conducts electricity, and while it doesn’t “attract” lightning per se if lightning hits nearby, metal will happily channel that mega-voltage through you.
+Metal conducts electricity, and while it doesn’t “attract” lightning per say, if lightning hits nearby, metal will happily channel that mega-voltage through you.

 • Likewise, get out of the water – water conducts lightning extremely well.
 Florida’s beaches are gorgeous, but if you hear thunder while swimming, get to shore ASAP (and off the beach).
 Fish are great conductors of electricity – don’t join them.